Volkswagen CEO: Seat's de Meo probably in talks with Renault - CNBC

 In December, Spanish newspaper La Vanguardia cited anonymous sources as saying Renault - in the wake of the high-profile arrest of former boss Carlos Ghosn - had offered de Meo the job of chief executive.

-Renault and its Japanese partner Nissan Motor (7201.T) last week rejected media reports that their 20-year-old alliance was in danger of being dissolved.
+Renault and its Japanese partner, Nissan Motor (7201.T), last week rejected media reports that their 20-year-old alliance was in danger of being dissolved.

 Reporting by Michelle Martin and Tom Sims in Frankfurt and Sarah White in Paris